Healing Anxiety Through an Integrative Lens

 Mindfulness helps you develop a gentle, present-moment awareness of your thoughts, emotions, and body sensations—without judgment.
 This practice supports you in noticing anxious patterns as they arise and gently creating space to choose a new response.
 Over time, these tiny moments of awareness—pausing, breathing, choosing differently—begin to reshape your inner world.
 What may start as subtle shifts can grow into lasting change, helping you feel more grounded, empowered, and at home within yourself.

 Anxiety often comes from “parts” of us that are trying to protect or warn us.
-In IFS, we gently explore these parts—perhaps a perfectionist, an overthinker, or an inner critic—with compassion and curiosity.
+We can gently explore these parts—perhaps a perfectionist, an overthinker, or an inner critic—with compassion and curiosity.
 As you connect more with your Self, anxiety-driven parts begin to relax, allowing more space for calm, trust, and inner safety to emerge.

 ✧ Somatic Therapy